 Contribution ([3][8]) propose to discuss procedures for concurrent TNL migration of all descendant nodes during intra-donor topology adaptation to reduce interruption time.

+Change

 Q1: Please share your view on using concurrent TNL migration of all descendant nodes during intra-donor topology adaptation to reduce interruption time.

+To

+Q1: Please share your view on descendant IAB’s TNL migration can be performed in parallel of parent IAB’s TNL migration, i.e. when descendant IAB starts the TNL migration, it does not need to wait for the completion of parent’s TNL migration.